The question 7 billion people want answered -- how do you deal with Donald Trump?

 Fight when you must

 Never inclined to leave anything on the table, Trump can be expected to push as hard as he can for his agenda.
 He is also willing to frighten everyone in sight if it gives him a tactical advantage.
-This may be why he gave one of the top positions in the White House to Steve Bannon

-, who was in charge of Breitbart.com, which has published anti-Semitic and misogynistic posts.
+This may be why he gave one of the top positions in the White House to Steve Bannon, who was in charge of Breitbart.com, which has published anti-Semitic and misogynistic posts.

-Bannon is a leader of the so-called alt-right, which is regarded by large numbers of Republicans as well as Democrats as a dangerous white nationalist movement
+Bannon is a leader of the so-called alt-right, which is regarded by large numbers of Republicans as well as Democrats as a dangerous white nationalist movement.

-.
 Bannon's appointment could have been a sop to this tiny portion of the electorate or he could constitute a kind of human threat, poised to carry out the most extreme policies in the agenda Trump presented during the campaign.

-Perhaps the most extreme of these ideas is Trump's call for mass deportation

-of undocumented Mexican immigrants, many of whom have lived many years in the U.S. and have deep roots in local communities.
+Perhaps the most extreme of these ideas is Trump's call for mass deportation of undocumented Mexican immigrants, many of whom have lived many years in the U.S. and have deep roots in local communities.
 Others that lurk outside the realm of decency, and perhaps the law, include a ban on Muslims entering the United States.
 Trump has, himself, backed away at least in part from these ideas.

 However Bannon's appointment may indicate otherwise.
 Should Trump light a match and turn toward the most divisive policy proposals of the campaign, either because he believes they are right for the country or that they make for good politics, opponents must consider themselves to be swimmers confronted by a menacing shark.
 If all else fails, punch him in the nose.

-Although Trump says he never backs down, of course he sometimes does

-.
-Among the few publicly available records of Trump's past one can find accounts of lawsuits he has settled

-in order to end a conflict.
+Although Trump says he never backs down, of course he sometimes does.
+Among the few publicly available records of Trump's past one can find accounts of lawsuits he has settled in order to end a conflict.
 In one of the few that involved a public policy issue, Trump settled a claim the Justice department brought against the family business for racial discrimination against lease applicants by agreeing to change practices.
-Recently the New York Daily News

-reported that Trump is ready to settle the big fraud lawsuit filed against his so-called university in federal court.
+Recently the New York Daily News reported that Trump is ready to settle the big fraud lawsuit filed against his so-called university in federal court.
+(On Friday, Trump agreed to pay $25 million to settle three lawsuits against Trump University.)

 Bring a celebrity, and shake his hand

-who avoided shaking hands, he is more or less over that little foible.
+Although Trump was once a renowned germophobe who avoided shaking hands, he is more or less over that little foible.
 In fact, he enjoys interacting with the stream of visitors who have trekked to Trump Tower over the years and has always considered himself the kind of man who keeps his word, especially when a handshake is involved.

 A good example is the story he tells about how he negotiated the deal for his TV show "The Apprentice."
 As he explained to me, the entire arrangement was worked out in a single face-to-face meeting with producer Mark Burnett.
 The result was a lucrative arrangement for both men, which endured for more than a decade and brought Trump into millions of American living rooms.